Therm-a-Rest Trail Lite - Women's Review

 Weight

-With the alterations to this product, the Trail Lite's weight has dropped by a few ounces to 26 ounces.
-The Trail Lite is no longer the heaviest sleeping pad in this review.
+Older versions of the Trail Lite were heavier than the current version, which dropped by a few ounces to land at 25.6 ounces.
+The Trail Lite is no longer the heaviest sleeping pad in our review.
 However, we would still be hesitant to carry it on an extended backpacking trip and would instead reach for other lighter, higher-scoring models.
-The saying on the trail goes: ounces equal pounds, and pounds equal pain!
+The saying on the trail goes: ounces equal pounds, and pounds equal pain.
+Every little bit adds up.

-You can see where Therm-a-Rest has attempted to lighten the pad up by removing strategic pieces of foam in the mattress near the head and feet; they keep the foam intact around the torso to maintain warmth.
+When compared to past versions, you can see where Therm-a-Rest lightened this pad by removing strategic pieces of foam in the mattress near the head and feet; they kept the foam intact around the torso to maintain warmth.
 Many women's products include extra insulation around the hips and feet, as these are areas where women typically get colder.
+Despite the reduced padding at the feet, the Trail Lite is still decently warm.

 Packed Size